josephjose1234/tasks_flutter_project/README.md

 ## Features

-Has  all the basic level functions, can add and modify Tasks.
+Has all the basic level functions, can add and modify Tasks. it can be used for recording Things to do as  and Record its status of Completion.

 ## ScreenShorts